 - 1. Describe the nature and purpose of accounting information including its limitations and basic concepts. - 2.
-Apply generally accepted accounting principles in the analysis and recording of business transactions. - 3.
-Apply the basic principles of double-entry bookkeeping to record transactions for both a service and a merchandising business. - 4.
+Understand generally accepted accounting principles in the analysis and recording of business transactions. - 3.
+Process transactions for both a service and a merchandising business. - 4.
 Prepare a trial balance. - 5.
-Analyze and record adjusting journal entries. - 6.
+Understand the requirements for adjusting journal entries. - 6.
 Prepare financial statements (Income Statement, Statement of Owner's Equity and the Balance Sheet) for a service business and merchandising business. - 7.
-Prepare closing journal entries and close a set of books.

-- 8. Describe and differentiate the three forms of business organization. - 9.
+Prepare closing journal entries and close a set of books. - 8.
+Describe and differentiate the modules that provide data to the accounting information system. - 9.
 Determine the value of ending inventories under alternative generally accepted accounting methods. - 10.
-Apply estimating techniques to value ending inventories for interim financial statements and to estimate inventory shortages. - 11.
-Understand internal control functions, operate a petty cash fund and reconcile the bank account.
+Apply estimating techniques to value ending inventories for interim financial statements. - 11.
+Process transactions and prepare reports for accounts receivable, accounts payable, capital assets, and long-term liabilities. - 12.
+Prepare various schedules to support the information shown in the financial statements. - 13.
+Reconcile the bank account.